Did you know?

 - have difficulty with social skills.

-Speech pathologists assess students and provide support through:
+Speech pathologists assess learners and provide support through:

 - individual therapy